+This is an online resource.
 Many heartburn medicines such as Nexium, Prevacid or Prilosec can be hard to discontinue once a person has taken them for a month or two.
 The result of stopping them suddenly can be rebound hyperacidity, leading to agonizing discomfort and driving many people back to the medications.
 Find out how to get off them safely.
+You will also learn about nondrug approaches to manage heartburn.

 Learn how peptic ulcers can be effectively treated, and how to prevent them.